ARTIST Group

 Modeling approaches are powerful to unveiling the environmental impacts (e.g., CO2-emission-induced global warming potential) and energy use of the infrastructure materials and built environment.
 The correlation between engineering performance and environmental performance is critical to sustainability and decarbonization at scale.

 Life-cycle assessment is a methodology for evaluating the environmental impacts associated with stages of the life cycle of products.
-For example, in the case of low-carbon concrete, environmental impacts are assessed from raw material extraction to mixing.

-At LLNL, Jiaqi uses OpenLCA and Sima Pro with up-to-date databases.
+The team uses OpenLCA with up-to-date databases.

 Environmental impact of cement production